Empire of the Sun (film): Plot

-Amid Japan's invasion of China during World War II, Jamie "Jim" Graham is a British upper class schoolboy enjoying a privileged life in the Shanghai International Settlement.
+In the winter of 1941, amid Japan's invasion of China during World War II, Jamie Graham is a British upper class schoolboy enjoying a privileged life in the Shanghai International Settlement.
 After the attack on Pearl Harbor, Japan begins occupying the settlement.
 As the Graham family evacuate the city, Jamie is separated from his parents and makes his way back to their house, assuming they will return.
 After a length of time alone and having eaten the remaining food, he ventures back into the city.

 Hungry, Jamie tries surrendering to Japanese soldiers, who ignore him.
 After being chased by a street urchin, he is taken in by two American expatriates and hustlers, Basie and Frank.
 Basie decides he should be called "Jim".
-Unable to sell Jim, they intend to abandon him in the streets, but he offers to lead them to his neighbourhood to loot the empty houses there.
+Unable to sell Jim, they intend to abandon him in the streets, but he offers to lead them to his neighborhood to loot the empty houses there.
 He is surprised to see lights on in his family home and thinks his parents have returned, only to discover that the house is occupied by Japanese troops.
 The trio are taken prisoner, transported to the Lunghua Civilian Assembly Centre in Shanghai for processing, and sent to an internment camp in Suzhou.

-Now it is 1945, nearing the end of the Pacific War and World War II, and despite the terror and poor living conditions of the camp, Jim survives by establishing a trading network—which even involves the camp's commander, Sergeant Nagata.
+In mid 1945, near the end of the Pacific War and World War II, and despite the terror and poor living conditions of the camp, Jim survives by establishing a trading network, which even involves Sergeant Nagata, the camp's commander.
 Dr. Rawlins, the camp's British doctor, becomes a father figure and teacher to Jim.
 One night after a bombing raid, Nagata orders the destruction of the prisoners' infirmary as a reprisal but stops when Jim begs forgiveness.
-Through the barbed wire fencing, Jim befriends a Japanese teenager who is a trainee pilot.
+Through the barbed wire fencing, Jim befriends a teenage Japanese trainee pilot.

 Jim attempts to prevent being discovered by a Japanese guard by crawling through reeds and mud while staying low to evade him.
 Basie alongside many other Western prisoners observe from inside a nearby building, as the other prisoners make bets with Basie against Jim's chances of survival, while Basie alone bets on his success.
 The trainee observes, and succeeds in leading the guard away from Jim by yelling out to misguide him.
-Sergeant Nagata enters the barracks discovering disorder and theft in Basie's corner, Jim instructs Basie to beg for forgiveness in which he attempts but is unsuccessful and subsequently assaulted by Nagata.
+Nagata enters the barracks, discovering disorder and theft in Basie's corner; Jim instructs Basie to beg for forgiveness, which he attempts but is unsuccessful and subsequently assaulted by Nagata.
 While recovering, Basie bonds closer with Jim, telling him of the dangers that exist where they are.